Disclosure: Human Rights Careers may be compensated by course providers.

 #3.
 It burdens taxpayers with high costs

 States use taxpayer money to fund executions.
 You may think death penalty sentences cost less than life imprisonment, but research shows that’s not true.
 According to data collected by Amnesty International, Kansas paid 70% more for a death penalty case than a comparable non-death penalty case.
-The median cost of a non-death penalty case (through the end of incarceration) is $740,000 while the median cost of a death penalty case through execution is a striking $1.26 billion.
+The median cost of a non-death penalty case (through the end of incarceration) is $740,000 while the median cost of a death penalty case through execution is a striking $1.26 million.
 Why is the death penalty so expensive?
 Legal and pre-trial fees, as well as the length of death penalty trials, the cost of appeals, and heightened security on death row all cost more than non-death penalty cases.

 Many taxpayers have moral qualms about their taxes going to the death penalty, but there are tangible consequences, too.
 The money used for death penalty cases is being diverted from other measures such as mental health treatment, victim services, drug treatment programs, and more.
 Most people would prefer their taxes to pay for these types of services rather than long trials, appeals, and other death-penalty case activities.